csc-training/geocomputing/gdal/readme.md

 ## Interactive working

-With `gdalinfo` and `ogrinfo` it is often helpful to check the files, this is a light-weight task, so it can be done from login-node without interactive session.
+With `gdalinfo` and `ogrinfo` it is often helpful to check the files.
+This is a light-weight task, so it can be done from the login-node without an interactive session.

 * Open [Puhti web interface](https://puhti.csc.fi) and log in with CSC user account.
 * Open login node shell: `Tools -> Login node shell`